 • Set up your pages with 1-inch margins at the top and bottom and 1.25-inch margins on the sides.

 • Use 12 point Times New Roman.

 • Put only one space between sentences.

-• Indent all new paragraphs, including lines of dialogue.
+• Indent all new paragraphs, including lines of dialogue., 1/2 inch.

-• Put the title and your last name at the top left margin (set up as a Header).
+• Put the title and your last name in the top left margin (set up as a Header).

-• Center page numbers on the bottom of the page.
+• Center page numbers at the bottom of the page.

 • Begin numbering with the first page of Chapter One and continue numbering the pages consecutively through the whole manuscript.
 Do not have another Chapter One anywhere in the manuscript.

 • Start new chapters about five inches down the page.
 If you use these settings, you should get approximately twenty-five lines of about ten words each for a total of 250 words on a page, which is the standard word count for a manuscript page.

 • Indicate scene breaks with two blank lines (two returns).

 3. Contact me by email.
 Tell me the exact word count of your book, what genre it falls into if it’s a novel, and what your story is about, briefly.
 For nonfiction, tell me a little about the subject of your book.

 4. Send me a Word file (.doc) of either your whole manuscript or a couple of sample chapters.